dumbPy/SceneR2/README.md

 ### To Run

-* If you don't have anaconda already, install miniconda from [here](https://repo.continuum.io/miniconda/)
+* If you don't have anaconda3 already, install miniconda3 for python 3.x from [here](https://docs.conda.io/en/latest/miniconda.html)
 * Clone the repo with `git clone https://github.com/dumbPy/SceneR2.git`
 * Change directory to repo with `cd SceneR2`
 * clone the anaconda environment with `conda env update`.
 This would take some time to download all the packages inside a new conda environment `scener2-env`.